boydorr/SpARKjags/README.md

   path <- run_SpARKjags_model(data = data,
                               SpARKjags_model = "individual_models/h.R")
   ```
-  This will save the model output to the same directory as the model script, within the SpARKjags package itself.
+  This will save the model output to the same directory as the model script (within the SpARKjags package).
 The `run_SpARKjags_model()` function will return the path of the model output.

   * **Choose your own model output save location**
     ```